Clinic-Savers/clinic-savers/README.md

    * Utilising Google Distance Matrix API to locate a clinic nearest to you.

-   * Make an appointment
+   * Make appointment at selected clinic

-   * Filter through the appointments you have made by entering a date.
+   * View appointments by filtering according to date

+   * View patient's subsidy cards and add new ones

 2. Clinic http://localhost/clinic-savers/frontend/clinicLogin.html